top of page

 Disadvantages:

 Large initial investment and high equipment requirements.
-Not suitable for production of small batches.
+Not suitable for the production of small batches.

 Summary: